 With INDYCAR awarding points throughout the field, those position battles still mattered.
-Had any of those drivers managed to get themselves back on the lead lap, they could have gained another position if another driver had an issue on the last lap.
+Had any of those lapped drivers managed to get themselves back on the lead lap, they could have gained another position if another driver had an issue on the last lap.

-Exit Josef Newgarden, stage left.
+Exit Josef Newgarden, Turn 3, stage left.

-Newgarden would have finished 15th had any of the trio of lapped cars un-lapped themselves so there were also championship implications there.
+Newgarden would have finished 15th had any of the trio of lapped cars un-lapped themselves, so there were also championship implications there.

-It shouldn’t detract from what we saw from Rosenqvist during his last stint of the race as he made up 13 seconds to get to Dixon and make a race out of it.
+It shouldn’t detract from what we saw from Rosenqvist during his last stint of the race, as he made up 13 seconds to get to Dixon and make a race out of it.

-If you didn’t take Rosenqvist seriously until Sunday, you sure as hell do now.
+If you didn’t take Rosenqvist seriously until Sunday, you sure as hell better do so now.
 If Rosenqvist keeps driving like he did on Sunday, he will win a race before the 2019 Indy car season is done.